lnmei/DH150-2020W/assignment05/README.md

 #### Empathy Map

 ###### Says:
+* "I haven't read books in so long, and I don't know how to get back into the habit."
+* "There were a lot of books I liked reading growing up, I want to read something similar for fun."

 ###### Thinks:
+* reading is a casual hobby and should primarily be a fun way to pass time
+* reading a lot is a bit overwhelming so a habit should be built slowly
+* reading print books is the best and other formats are not as enjoyable

 ###### Does:
+* buys the books she wants to read
+* reads at specific times to build a habit, such as before bed or while having breakfast
+* looks for a recommendation for a next book each time she finishes one

 ###### Feels:
+* eager to start reading again but confused on where to begin
+* surprised and a bit overwhelmed by the number of good books that she finds from recommendation

 ## Persona 3: Pandora the Picky and Busy Reader